Tom-Schueler/Flungus-FrightClub/README.md

 ### 3. Runtime Scene Container

 A static class that simply keeps track of which Scenes are currently loaded by _Asset Reference_ and whether a _Scene Changer_ is currently operating to avoid multiple _Scene Changers_ to operate simultaneously.

+Altho I think this iteration had clear advantages I was certain i could still improve on this.
+Among other things this System is not Portable to other projects because of the way the _Scene Map_ works as well as not very expandable.

+If you'd like, read more about this [here]().

 ## Semi Physics-based Charactermovement